Café de Olla + Video

 Café de Olla

-Written by Yvette / Photos by Le Creuset / Video by Pure Cinematography
+Written by Yvette / Video by Pure Cinematography

 Disclosure: Le Creuset is providing the winner with this giveaway.
 Le Creuset sent me this cookware to review and keep.
 I was not compensated for this post.
 All opinions shared about this product are my own.